Ask Help Desk: How to stop those annoying spam texts

-Now, the good news: You can take steps to receive fewer spam texts, and if you do fall for one, there are ways to pump the breaks before scammers further mess with your accounts, devices or wallet.
+Now, the good news: You can take steps to receive fewer spam texts, and if you do fall for one, there are ways to pump the brakes before scammers further mess with your accounts, devices or wallet.

 If you have more questions about spam, send them to us at yourhelpdesk@washpost.com.